17 Christmas tree alternatives to try if you don’t want a traditional tree this year

 16. Attach foliage to the wall

-If you're still stuck on which Christmas tree alternative you prefer, you might be interested to know which more minimalist options are proving popular in 2022.
+If you're still stuck on which Christmas tree alternative you prefer, you might be interested to know which more minimalist options are proving popular with every passing year.

 Abi told w&h, “Minimalist designs with a metal or wooden frame play into the popular Scandinavian aesthetic.
 The slimline profiles resonate with those short on space whilst their portability and storability make them a good choice for renters.
 Being plastic-free, they're ideal for the eco-conscious too!"